 Assassins need Dexterity; stealth and landing attack rolls are essential for your job as taking someone out immediately.
 Afterwards, your Charisma should probably be at a place where it’s not embarrassing if you get caught out.
 You don’t wanna be rolling a -1 when you’re caught in a disguise!
 Of course, if you don’t mind making Deception an Expertise, you’ll be fine with low Charisma.

 While Kobolds may be one of the weakest races introduced in Xanathar’s Guide to Everything, they still make for excellent rogues.
-Dexterity is all you really care about for being an Assassin, and while you’re graced with a -2 Strength penalty (for some reason), you’re probably just fine with 6 Strength.
+Dexterity is all you really care about for being an Assassin, and a kobold can get you that.
+The real benefit of this race is Pack Tactics.
 Pack Tactics is easy advantage on attack rolls, and you’ll be happy with Groveling if an assassination attempt goes wrong.
 Light Blindness is a chore to work through; if your GM is kind, consider asking them for the equivalent of sunglasses for yourself, or just use Pack Tactics to work your way through it.

 Being naturally small is good for identities.
 It lets you have a wider range of size options to easily disguise yourself on.
 Just make sure your Disguise Kit has some stilts.

 If you’re looking for something relatively simple, then Lightfoot halflings are for you. +2 Dexterity is what you’re wanting, and +1 Charisma is just fine.
 Lucky’s wonderful for you, as is Nimble.
 Hiding behind the Fighter is just a good idea; you could have a Paladin talk to an enemy while slowly getting closer to them, and then get the drop on them while they’re surprised!
 Unfortunately, it’s insanely difficult to get Surprise more than once in a combat.
 So… just make good use of your allies’s shadow.